JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 ## Debug in Node.js

-If your projects targets Node.js, you can debug it right in this runtime.
+If your project targets Node.js, you can debug it right in this runtime.

 To debug a Kotlin/JS application targeting Node.js:

 1. Build the project by running the `build` Gradle task.
-2. Find the resulting `.js` file for executing in Node.js in the `build/js/packages/your-module/kotlin/` directory inside your project's directory.
+2. Find the resulting `.js` file for Node.js in the `build/js/packages/your-module/kotlin/` directory inside your project's directory.
 3. Debug it in Node.js as described in the [Node.js Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started/#jetbrains-webstorm-2017-1-and-other-jetbrains-ides).